LUMC/git-mirrorer/README.md

 Git-synchronizer fetches all branches and tags from the main repository and pushes them to the mirror repositories.

 Git-synchronizer is optimized to work in a cron job.
-Main and mirror repo’s are set using a config file.
+Main and mirror repos are set using a config file.
 Git-synchronizer supports fetching and pushing multiple repositories at once.

 For more information checkout our [readthedocs page](https://git-synchronizer.readthedocs.io/).